SeenivasanBalakrishnan/weather-api/README.md

 # Weather API

 Hi!
 The Mock API was created for the **Weather Watch** assignment which is provided by React JS trainer.
-As per the assignment requirement, I have updated the mock data and structures.
-You can fetch the cities and weather reports details by passing the queries.
+As per the requirement, I have updated the mock data and structures.
+You can use this to fetch the mock cities and weather reports by passing the queries.

 Base API URL: https://my-json-server.typicode.com/SeenivasanBalakrishnan/weather-api/